 Gardens dry up.
 Houses are washed away.
 Farms and fisheries flood.
 When families lose everything and face inevitable hunger, they leave their homes in search of food, safety and opportunity.
 As climate extremes like droughts, hurricanes and flooding become more frequent and more severe, more people will have no choice but to leave their homes.

-Extreme weather is expected to displace nearly 150 million people by the year 2050.
+Extreme weather is expected to displace as many as 1 billion people by the year 2050.

 4. Hunger hits women hardest, perpetuating gender inequality.